Kanzaji/Enigmatica8/.github/README.md

 # Enigmatica 8

-This is the official repository and issue-tracker for the modpack Enigmatica 8, for Minecraft 1.18
+This is the official **FORK** of Enigmatica 8 Github respository.
+Check branches for changes I'm working on.
+Have fun! ~~Kanzaji

 ### Table of Contents